pvirag/test/README.md

 # Decisions

 - CSSNext with PostCSS rather than preprocessor
+  - new language features that are or will be part of the final specification
+  - including variables, custom media queries, custom selectors
-- CommonJS for JS file management with browserify to compile
+- CommonJS for JS module management with browserify to compile
+  - ES6 JS module management in terms of syntax is similar to CommonJS
 - jQuery is used
 - CSS and JS files are concatenated and minified
 - Karma as test runner
+- Mocha as test framework
-- Mocha with Chai as test framework and assertion library
+- Chai as assertion library
+  - supports both TDD and BDD assertions
-- npm as task manager instead of Grunt or Gulp
+- npm as task manager and runner instead of Grunt or Gulp